 Note: This is a great reason to hire a local company.
 Especially when it comes to relocating from Guam, you may find a number of companies on the Internet who are happy to help.
 However, many of them may be based off-island, which makes it harder for you to check their credentials.
 If you stay local, you can drive by or even visit the offices of the movers you’re considering so you can get a better feel for how they operate.

 - Check out their DOT number.
 All licensed movers are required to display this number on their website and in their ads.
-You can enter that number on the FMSCA website to see the company’s information, including their licensing info, crash reports and whether there is a pending insurance cancellation against the company, which can indicate deeper troubles.
+You can enter that number on the FMSCA website to see the company’s information, including their licensing info, crash reports, and whether there is a pending insurance cancellation against the company, which can indicate deeper troubles.

 - Check their social media accounts.
-Angry customers often leave comments on a company’s Twitter, Facebook and Instagram properties.
+Angry customers often leave comments on a company’s Twitter, Facebook, and Instagram properties.
 You’ll want to take some of these with a grain of salt.
 What you’re really looking for are patterns.
 Are people reporting the same problems again and again?
 Does the company respond professionally to these complaints?
 If the company doesn’t have social media properties, try Googling the company name with the word “complaints” and see what you find.

 - Search the Better Business Bureau’s website.
 Check out the company’s rating and whether any complaints have been filed.

-You also may want to consider working with a company who’s been certified by the industry’s top associations.
+You also may want to consider working with a company that’s been certified by the industry’s top associations.
 The American Moving & Storage Association (AMSA) offers a ProMover certification.
 Additionally, companies may affiliate themselves with organizations such as the International Association of Movers (IAM) and the International Shippers Association (ISA).
 If a company has taken the time to get certified or join one of these organizations, they’re likely a legitimate company committed to professionalism.

 Finally, although this might seem like a lot of work, let’s remember what’s at stake: You’re going to trust the handling and safety of your possessions to a moving company—possibly for a few hours for a local move or a few weeks, in the case of relocation.
 When you thoroughly research, you’ll feel secure in trusting your moving company with your most important personal possessions.